Stonington 2017 Part I: Mornings with Teilhard

 The invitation is to find, as Cynthia said with a smile, a portion of joy from “the melody of Christ” daily; to touch the truth, in life, that God has inoculated all matter with the radiant heart of Christ.
 To know that the fruits of Spirit are being drawn forth from human beings and all of creation.
 Teilhard invites us to dive in.
 Work consciously with adversity.
 To be true to the human evolutionary potential; in Cynthia’s words, “to be the source of consciousness that bears and collects in the being the generative, energetic substances of peace, joy, forbearance, patience, generosity… to grow the capacity to see, feel and respond from each illuminated heart as holograph of the divine heart.”
 Surely deep hope flows over deep time.
 As Cynthia offered in the closing session of the Teilhard teaching, “Through that heart, anywhere becomes the Land Promised to the Saints, the Divine Milieu.”

-Part II of “Stonington 2017: Celebrating the Voyage in Community” will include reflections from the community about the activities of the week, from the Taize sing and conscious work to the St. Brendan play and the closing Kirtan.
+Part II of “Stonington 2017: Celebrating the Rhythm and Community” and Part III “Singing Praises on the Journey” will include reflections from the community about the activities of the week, from the Taize sing and conscious work to the St. Brendan play and the closing Kirtan.
 Coming soon to Breaking Ground.